Skip to content

 Nearly every messy dental file fails in the same three areas.
 Knowing which one you’re in tells us where to start.

-• Production-collection gap is invisible
+Production-collection gap is invisible

 Every adjustment lumped into “discounts.”

-The problem: Production is what the practice did; collection is what it kept.
-The 8–15% gap between them is real money — PPO write-offs, insurance underpayments, patient courtesy discounts, and bad debt — but most dental bookkeeping lumps it all into one “Adjustments” line.
-The practice owner sees collection without context, can’t identify which insurance carriers are underpaying, doesn’t know which provider has a higher write-off rate, and has no operational lever to pull.
+Production is what the practice did; collection is what it kept.
+The 8–15% gap between them — PPO write-offs, insurance underpayments, patient courtesy discounts, bad debt — is real money, but most dental bookkeeping lumps it into one “Adjustments” line.
+The owner sees collection without context, can’t tell which carriers underpay or which provider has a higher write-off rate, and has no lever to pull.
+The fix is adjustments separated by type, tracked by provider and procedure category, with monthly Collection Ratio.
+A ratio below 85% is usually recoverable — but you can’t fix what you don’t measure.

-• Associate compensation is approximate
+Associate compensation is approximate

 Wrong formula, wrong classification, real exposure.

-The problem: Associate compensation calculated approximately — without proper lab-fee deductions, without supply-cost allocation, on the wrong production-vs-collection basis — produces over- or under-payment that compounds month after month.
-Worse, associates classified as 1099 independent contractors who functionally operate as employees create real IRS exposure (employment-tax liability, worker-classification penalties) and state-level professional-corporation compliance risk.
+Associate compensation calculated approximately — without proper lab-fee deductions, without supply-cost allocation, on the wrong production-vs-collection basis — over- or under-pays month after month.
+Worse, associates classified as 1099 contractors who functionally operate as employees create real IRS exposure and state professional-corporation risk.
+The fix is compensation calculated precisely from practice-management data with contractual deductions applied correctly, classification reviewed with your attorney or CPA.
+W-2 vs 1099 is a legal determination, not a bookkeeping preference: we handle the calculation; the legal characterization stays with your attorney or CPA.

-• Multi-location complexity is unhandled
+Multi-location complexity is unhandled

 No location-level P&L, no DSO consolidation.

-Who we serve
+§Who we serve

 Dental practices at every size.